e271828e/Flight.jl/docs/notes/design/framework_spec.md

 (The parameter is the *unparametrized* type constructor — `SumJunction{Wrench, 3}`;
-UnionAlls are legal type parameters — so both declarations derive from it at the `Float64` nominal face; the activation leaf walk (§13.2) re-scalars the output cell per activity.
+UnionAlls are legal type parameters — so both declarations derive from it at the `Float64` nominal face; the activation leaf walk (§13.2) re-scalars the output cell per activation.
 This is the same arity-via-computed-contracts pattern §15.7 commits to for `Or{N}`.)

 - **Every mistake is loud** under the declaration layer: a forgotten contributor is